Predictions of a fundamental statistical picture: Statistical origin of the initial action

-In the following we will assume that the only fields which make an appreciable contribution in (\ref{eq2.25c}) are those for which $\int d^{D}x\, \overline{\Psi } _{b}^{\dagger }\Psi _{b} = 0$.
-This assumption is consistent with the fact that $\overline{\Psi } _{b}$ is constant with respect to all the coordinates and, in the present picture, fields $\Psi _{b}$ corresponding to physical gauge representations have nonzero angular momenta in the internal space of Section \ref{sec:sec5} and Appendices~\ref{sec:appA} and \ref{sec:appB}.
+In the following we will assume that the only fields which make an appreciable contribution in (\ref{eq2.25c}) are those for which $\int d^{D}x\, \overline{\Psi } _{b}^{\dagger }\Psi _{b} = \overline{\Psi } _{b}^{\dagger } \int d^{D}x\, \Psi _{b} = 0$.
+This assumption is justified by the fact that $\overline{\Psi } _{b}$ is constant with respect to all the coordinates and, in the present picture, fields $\Psi _{b}$ corresponding to physical gauge representations have nonzero angular momenta in the internal space of Section \ref{sec:sec5} and Appendices \ref{sec:appA} and \ref{sec:appB}.
 Then (\ref{eq2.25c}) simplifies to